 If the EPS of a company was Rs 4 last year, and its current share price is at Rs 20.
 The PE ratio tells us investors have paid five times the profits per share to buy the stock.

-Cyclical industries, which see an ebb and flow in demand with seasons, display lower PE ratios while other industries like pharma and IT, a higher PE ratio.
+Cyclical industries, which see a rise and fall in demand with seasons, show lower PE ratios while other sectors like pharma and IT, a higher PE ratio.

 We may compare the PE ratio of a company with the average PE ratio of its industry, considering it as the benchmark.
-If the PE ratio is abnormally low or high as compared to the average PE ratio of the industry, it is considered as a red flag.
+It is considered as a red flag if the PE ratio is abnormally low or high as compared to the average PE ratio of the industry.

 Perhaps the most popular financial statistic in the stock market discussion is PE ratio.
 The ratio is used to find out the value of the company, whether it is overvalued or undervalued.
 Investors and analysts use the PE ratio to determine a company’s relative amount of shares for the company to company comparison, or it can also be used for the company to track its own growth.
 The high PE ratio indicates that the company is overvalued, or the investors are expecting high growth rates in the future.

 The Price-earnings ratio (or price-earnings multiple as it is generally referred to) is a summary measure that primarily reflects the following factors: growth prospects, risk characteristics, shareholder orientation, corporate image, and degree of liquidity.